 Reach out for discussions or collaboration

-If you want to find out more about my research programme, please get in touch with me.
-I’m happy to discuss topic, methods, or theories > marcel.knochelmann.15 at ucl.ac.uk
+Find out more about the research, discuss topics, methods, or theories > marcel.knochelmann.15 at ucl.ac.uk